Tremor 01Topic: BehaviorCreated on Saturday, December 30 2006 by jdmiles

 There is no significant family history.

-He is currently on medications for tinea pedis, gout, and hemorrhoids.
+He is currently on medications for onychomycosis, benign prostate hyperplasia, and gout.

 Significant findings on physical exam are shown in the image above.